enkidevs/curriculum/javascript/react/introduction-to-hooks/what-are-hooks.md

 ---
 ## Content

 Hooks represent a new way of using state with your functional components.
-They are the best approach at reusing stateful logic and enable you to use more of React's features without having to use classes.
+They are the great for reusing stateful logic and enable you to use more of React's features without having to use classes.

 There are three main types of hooks:
 - State Hooks
 - Effect Hooks
 - Custom Hooks

-Before hooks, your components would start out simple but with time they would grow into a random grouping of stateful logic and side effects.
-Your components could perform some data fetching in the `componentDidMount` or `componentDidUpdate` lifecycle methods, but the `componentDidMount` could also contain some event listeners that were totally unrelated.
-Hooks introduced a way of splitting up components into smaller functions such that each part is related.
+Before hooks, many initially simple React component would eventually grow to contain many unrelated groupings of stateful logic and side effects.
+A component could perform some data fetching in the `componentDidMount` or `componentDidUpdate` lifecycle methods, while the `componentDidMount` could also contain some event listeners.
+Hooks allow us to separate these unrelated parts by encapsulating related logic into functions.

 Now, let's take a look at a simple state hook: